Skip to main content

 Analysis

-• About 78% (54 artifacts) of features currently in progress are over 124 days old.
+• About 78% (54 artifacts) of features currently in progress are over our average Flow Time noted above as 124 days old.

 • From Step 1, we saw that we have 69 Features currently in progress, at a rate of delivering 6 Features per month.
 This indicates that we have over 11 months of work in progress.